Growth of Sobolev norms in quasi integrable quantum systems: Introduction

 10pt

-{We conclude this introduction by comparing the present result with previous ones.
-Our main references is the paper \cite{Bourgain} (see also \cite{delort,berti_maspero}) in which Bourgain deals with the Schr\"odinger equation on the torus.
+{We conclude this introduction by adding some further comments on the connection of the present result with previous ones.} Our main references is the paper \cite{Bourgain} (see also \cite{delort,berti_maspero}), in which Bourgain deals with the Schr\"odinger equation on the torus.
 Bourgain's approach {is based on a dyadic decomposition of $\Z^d$ which is almost invariant {for $H$} and only allows to deal with \emph{bounded} perturbations of $-\Delta$ \emph{on tori}.
-Bourgain's result were extended to the case of unbounded perturbations in \cite{BLMgrowth} which in turn is the starting point of the present work.
-The main new point of \cite{BLMgrowth} is that it relates Bourgain's decomposition to the resonance properties of the classical frequencies, a property which extends quite naturally to more general systems.
-This generalization is what is developed in the present paper.
-We emphasize that this approach also allows to keep track of the pseudodifferential structure of the initial operators and thus to deal with unbounded operators.}
+Bourgain's result was extended to the case of unbounded perturbations in \cite{BLMgrowth}, which in turn is the starting point of the present work. {The main new point of \cite{BLMgrowth} is that it gives a decomposition of $\Z^d$ analogous to Bourgain's one, but based on the resonance properties of the frequencies of the underlying classical system.
+Such resonance properties admit a natural generalization to more general systems, and this is what is developed in the present paper.}

 The other direct reference for our work is \cite{BGMR} (which in turn is closely related to \cite{1,bam_17b,BM3,MaRo,BGMR1}).
 In \cite{BGMR} essentially two cases were considered: systems with periodic classical flows (1-d systems and Zoll manifolds) and systems of degree $\td=1$ (half wave equation in dimension 1 and harmonic oscillators).
 The main novelty of the present approach is that we are able to deal with the case of quantization of ``general'' classical integrable systems, in which the flow is either periodic or quasiperiodic depending on the initial datum.
-However we restrict here to the case $\td>1$, since our approach does not apply to the case $\td=1$ in the present form.
-We leave this case for future work.
+However we restrict here to the case $\td>1$.

+Concerning the case $\td=1$, we remark that known upper bounds on the growth of Sobolev norms just pertain the case of a {perturbation $V(t)$ which depends quasiperiodically} on time, with frequencies which are nonresonant with the asymptotic of the gaps between eigenvalues of the unperturbed operator $H_0$.
+Still for the case $\td=1$ some interesting counterexamples, showing that growth of Sobolev norms actually occurs, and furthermore in the resonant case is a quite general phenomenon, have been obtained \cite{Del14, BGMR, Mas19,Mas2021, Mas2022,Thom}.
+We plan to investigate possible extensions of our method to the case $\td=1$ in the future.